-- Book Ends: The Doctor begins and ends the serial politely doffing his hat to what appears to be some kind of disused water pipe.
+- Book Ends: The Doctor begins and ends the serial politely doffing his hat to what appears to be some kind of disused water pipe.Melanie: No, Doctor.

 The Doctor: Well, you never can tell.

-- Possibly a subversion, given that, although they are certainly color coded, there is no actual difference between the three groups of Kangs.
+- Colour-Coded for Your Convenience: The Kangs.
+(The colours are the three primary colours, which are also the colours of the three main British political parties.)
+Possibly a subversion, given that, although they are certainly colour-coded, there is no actual difference between the three groups of Kangs.

 - Enemy Mine: All the warring factions have to pull together against the threat of Kroagnon.

 - Evil Old Folks: Tilda and Tabby, certainly.
 It is suggested that not all the Rezzies are quite as bad, however:Maddy: [When the Kangs object to an alliance] I know that we residents have not always been as neighbourly as we might have been, but some have been worse than others.
 And the worst have gone... down the waste disposal chute.

 - Fanservice: Averted — despite eventually getting her swim, we never see Mel below her shoulders while she's in the pool.

-- Grand Theft Me: Kroagnon on the Chief Caretaker
+- Grand Theft Me: Kroagnon on the Chief Caretaker.

 - Great Offscreen War: The backstory of Paradise Towers suggests that the current occupants are refugees from a massive war, mainly the elderly and the children, who were housed in Paradise Towers as a refuge while the able-bodied were sent off to fight, and the Caretakers are the maintenance / security team based there to take care of things until the war ended.
 It's heavily implied that they've been completely forgotten about by the outside world over the years.